Table of Contents

 After:

-This action searches through the rows in your spreadsheet using the column you set as the reference (REFERENCE COLUMN).
+This action searches through the rows in your sheet using the column you set as the reference column.

 (for example, search for the field @name in the column NAME).

-② Get Row Values: Once the match is found in a row, you can pull a value from another column in that same row and send it to Landbot.
+Once the match is found in a row, you can pull values from another column in that same row and send them to Landbot.

 (for example, get the value from the column EMAIL and store it in the field @email).